-3.4 Externally, passively, or quantitatively managed international shares
+3.4 Externally, passively, or quantitatively managed portfolios in the international shares asset class

-Due to the number of resolutions voted, international shares managed externally or in quantitative or passive portfolios are voted in line with the voting guidelines implemented via the CGI Glass Lewis voting platform.
-These voting guidelines are developed in consultation with ACSI and CGI Glass Lewis to cast votes based on a range of ESG considerations.
-The Fund retains the right, and in some instances has, overridden the guidelines specified by the policy.
+Due to the number of resolutions voted, international shares managed externally or in quantitative or passive portfolios are voted in line with voting guidelines implemented via the CGI Glass Lewis voting platform.
+These voting guidelines are developed in consultation with ACSI and CGI Glass Lewis for casting votes based on a range of ESG considerations.
+The Fund retains the right, and in some instances has, overridden these guidelines.